alexanderwerning/tacos/README.md

 # TACOS: Temporally-Aligned Audio Captions for Audio-Language Pretraining

-This repository contains implementation detail for the framework described in the paper **[“TACOS: Temporally-aligned Audio CaptiOnS for Language-Audio Pretraining”](https://arxiv.org/pdf/2505.07609)**.
+This repository contains implementation details of **[“TACOS: Temporally-aligned Audio CaptiOnS for Language-Audio Pretraining”](https://arxiv.org/pdf/2505.07609)**.

 TACOS is a dataset with **strong captions**, i.e., textual description of acoustic events with their corresponding temporal onsets and offsets.